sporkful/musubi-iOS/docs/design.md

 The Musubi backend is analogous to the GitHub backend, with key differences being:

-- Each Musubi-backend-hosted clone is associated with exactly one Musubi account with direct push access.
-(OTOH a GitHub-hosted clone may have multiple GitHub accounts with direct push access.)
+- Each Musubi-backend-hosted clone is associated with exactly one Musubi account with direct clone+push access.
+(OTOH a GitHub-hosted clone may have multiple GitHub accounts with direct clone+push access.)
 Collaborating through Musubi is all done through [GitHub-like "forking"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks).
     - Note that a Musubi account can be associated with multiple devices.
 This is analogous to a GitHub user having multiple local Git clones of the same repo.
     - Note that a Musubi account is also associated with an account on Spotify itself.
 Interactions between Musubi and Spotify are described in the next bullet point.

-- "Pushing" to a Musubi-hosted clone also interacts with Spotify in the following way:
+- "Pushing" to the Musubi-hosted clone of a repo also interacts with Spotify in the following way:
     1. Check if any changes were made on Spotify (i.e. through official Spotify clients) since the last successful push (which marks the last successful sync between Musubi and Spotify).
         - If such changes are detected, the Musubi client must first pull (fetch+merge) in the changes from Spotify to the Musubi local state (creating a new merge commit) before the push can proceed.
 This is a three-way merge between the current Musubi state, the current Spotify state, and the state at the last successful sync (note this is always an explicit Musubi commit).
 This makes sure that users don't lose changes they made in Spotify / outside of Musubi.
 Once the merge is completed locally, the Musubi client restarts the push process (doing the sync check again).
     2. A successful push will update Spotify itself to reflect the current Musubi state.
 As described above, a push is an atomic action (wrt Spotify) that only succeeds if there is no merge needed when it starts.
 This ensures that no changes in Spotify are lost without user review.
         - Note that *in theory* there is a race condition: in the context of a single push action, the user might make a change in Spotify in the window between Musubi's successful check (a read from Spotify) and subsequent write to Spotify. *In practice*, this window is so small (10s of milliseconds) that the race condition never occurs under normal human-controlled usage.
 In other words, it's impossible for users to accidentally trigger it.
 If a user does manage to trigger it (e.g. by having multiple devices open under the same account and consciously trying to simultaneously make a Spotify edit and a Musubi push on the same playlist), we consider them to be "malicious", but we can safely ignore them since exploiting this race condition only harms their own Musubi-Spotify integration experience.
+    - Note that the above is **in addition to** the canonical interaction between a local Git clone and a remote.
+In particular, "pushing" also checks if the local clone and the remote (in this case the Musubi-hosted clone) have diverged and forces the local clone to resolve conflicts.
+This check is done before the check against Spotify, and both checks must pass atomically for the push to succeed.

 The following table summarizes how IMW concepts map to Musubi.
 This table is defined wrt a single logical Musubi repository / Spotify playlist.